 - As much as possible, the design should have a match between the system and the real world

-Usability testing helps in ascertaining that the users’ expectations are met; matching the product with the real-world; and removing flaws.
+Usability testing helps in ascertaining that the users’ expectations are met, matching the product with the real-world, and removing flaws.
 The best ‘usability’ designing comes through iteration of design elements through usability testing, which is done involving real users of the product.
-The feedback provided by these real users will provide any designer valuable inputs about the ease, efficiency, and satisfaction that they feel while using the product.
-Based on these inputs, the designer can easily improve and achieve the maximum degree of usability.
+The feedback provided by these real users will give any designer valuable inputs about the ease, efficiency, and satisfaction that they feel while using the product.
+Based on these inputs, the designer can quickly improve and achieve the maximum degree of usability.